growi-dev/blog_content/_drafts/What-Who-Why.md

 - programming
 ---
 # Hello World
 This is an experiment for me.
-I am not good at
+I am
 ## What
 software architecture
 ## Who